Zeugwerk/Twinpack/README.md

 3. Click 'Twinpack Catalog...'
 4. Browse or search for the desired package.
 5. Click on the package to view details.
-6. Click on the "Install" button to install the package.
+6. Click on the "Add" button to install this package and add it to the referenced libraries.
 7. Wait for the installation process to complete.
 If you are installing packages for the first time and they come with a license you will be asked to confirm their license agreement in order to advance.
 8. Twinpack automatically installed the package on your System and added it as a reference to your PLC.
 9. Follow the library documentation or instructions to incorporate its functionality into your project.